Medicare Advantage Plans

 - What is the prescription drug “donut hole” and might it impact you?
 What would drug costs be in this “donut hole”?

-- Does the plan include benefits beyond Medicare, such as: free annual allowance for over-the-counter medicines/supplies; dental insurance; vision/eyeglass insurance; hearing aid benefit; and Silver Sneakers gym/YMCA benefits?
+- Does the plan include benefits beyond Medicare, such as: quarterly allowance for over-the-counter medicines/supplies; dental insurance; vision/eyeglass insurance; hearing aid benefit; and Silver Sneakers gym/YMCA benefits?

 - How much might you save annually by enrolling is a Medicare Advantage plan, and not enrolling in a Medicare Supplemental Plan G and a Part D drug plan?
 We will help you put a number on this.